What is a non-profit organization?

 No. Incorporating is a completely different process than that of applying to become a 501(c)(3) tax exempt entity.
 The primary benefit of incorporating is liability autonomy between your organization's directors and the organization itself.
-Practically speaking, incorporating a single independent team is probably not cost effective.
-For larger organizations, incorporating in most cases would be a prudent course of action.
+Practically speaking, KNPUSA recommends that organizations of all sizes incorporate due to the litigious nature of our society today.
+Incorporating in most cases would be a prudent business decision.

 Should we incorporate first or apply for tax exempt status?

 If you are planning to incorporate your organization, then that must be done prior to applying for tax exempt status.
-If you incorporate after receiving tax exempt status, then you would be required to re-apply for tax exempt status as your legal organizational structure has been changed which would require a new application including all applicable fees.
+If you incorporate after receiving tax exempt status, you would then be required to file for a name change with the IRS.

 How long does it take to become incorporated?

 Processing time varies from state to state.
 Generally speaking, processing time takes an average of 2 weeks depending on the state.
 However, some states take much longer than this.
 Therefore, we highly recommend that you pay the optional state expedite processing fee in Alabama, Arizona, Maryland, New Jersey, New Mexico, and Washington.
 Please click here to view approximate incorporation processing times in each state.